FAIMS/burial-mounds-web/README.md

 2. Recompile the record pages by running the *makeSite.py* Python script and additional scripts if needed
 3. `git add` then `git commit` then `git push` to the remote repo

-## Making changes on _config.yml
+## Making changes on _config.yml and additional_config.yml

-If user is running jekyll locally to see their changes, please stop the server then run it again to see changes made in the *\_config.yml* file.
+If user is running jekyll locally to see their changes, please stop the server then run it again to see changes made in the *\_config.yml* or *additional_config.yml* file.

 [Back to TOC](#table-of-contents)